noi-techpark/it.bz.beacon.api/README.md

 You may also change other values in the application.properties file on your own risk.
 Make sure your webserver is configured to handle file uploads for at least 10MB of size.

+### Database

+The schema of the database will be automatically generated when starting the application based on the SQL files located in `src/main/resources/db/migration`.

+Also an admin user will be inserted with username "admin" and password "password".

 ### Build